 And that was that.

-Thursday night Board Meetings would often run past midnight and this would make work on Fridays a rather coffee-fueled affair!
+Thursday night Board Meetings would often run past midnight, and this would make work on Fridays a rather coffee-fueled affair for the retail salesman!

 Fred’s polite manner and quiet determination made him a great Chairman who considered ‘facilitation’ as his contribution to the early days of the SCEA governance process.